-Below are black and white examples of safety labels which appear throughout this manual and must be observed when operating or servicing this vessel.
+Denotes information that is important to know prior to operation and/or maintenance, but is not hazard related.
+Below are black and white examples of safety labels which appear throughout this manual and must be observed when operating or servicing your boat.
 Learn to recognize the label category and understand the explanations before reading this manual.